dbak5/CybesecurityResourcesTools/1BeginnersStartHere.md

 ### Practice and Demonstrate

-There has been a lot of mention about practice!
+There has been a lot of mention about practice - I want to emphasis it further.
 Without practice and demonstration, potential employers aren't going to know your skills.\
 \
 **_So practice, practice, practice._**